Alfie Best

-Alfred William Best, better known as Alfie Best (born 1970), is a British Romanichal businessman and philanthropist who is the current chairman of Wyldecrest Parks, a mobile home park company.
+Alfred William Best (born 1970), is a British businessman who is the chairman and founder of Wyldecrest Parks, a mobile home park company.

-As of September 2018, Best's businesses in the UK include 95 residential mobile home parks, seven holiday mobile home parks and a golf course in Herefordshire, along with a 50% share in 15 sites in the US, totalling £700 million.
+Best's businesses in the UK include 95 residential mobile home parks, seven holiday mobile home parks and a golf course in Herefordshire, along with a 50% share in 15 sites in the US, totalling £700 million, as well as a motor home rental company called Vaaroom and East Thurrock United Football Club and its ground.

-In 2019, Best featured in the Sunday Times UK rich list and in 2020 he was #382 in the Sunday Times 2020 UK rich list with a net worth of £341 million, an increase of more than £100 million from last year.

-In 2020, Best bought a motor home rental company called Vaaroom.

-In July 2020, he became sole owner of East Thurrock United Football Club and its ground.

-In August 2021, Best featured in the 1st episode of ITV’s Undercover Big Boss.
+In August 2021, Best appeared in the first episode of ITV's Undercover Big Boss.

 Early life

-Best was born in a caravan at the side of a road in Leicester to a poor Romanichal Gypsy family.
+Best was born in a caravan in Lutterworth, Leicestershire to a poor Romanichal Gypsy family.
 He left school at the age of 12 and started his first business at 14 years old, buying and selling cars and vans.

 Career

 In 1990, aged 20, his car business almost collapsed so he got a job at a phone shop earning £70 a week.
 Three weeks later he started his own mobile phone shop then 18 months later with the help of a bank loan, he had thirteen stores in London.
 He later sold the business and moved to property investing.

 In 2001, he bought his first mobile home park in Romford, Essex, the Lakeview Residential Park.
 He has since begun businesses in the hospitality, leisure, events, trading and finance industries.
 In 2018 he purchased a golf course in Herefordshire.

 In October 2011, Best accepted a police caution for an alleged physical assault on one of his residents at Scatterdells Park, Bovingdon.
-The resident was protesting alterations to the park.
+The resident was protesting about alterations to the park.
 She later pressed charges, with police offering Best either a caution or go to court.

 In July 2015, he and his business Wyldecrest Parks were shortlisted for both Entrepreneur of the Year and Retail & Property categories at the 2015 London Loves Excellence awards.
 Wyldecrest Parks won Retail & Property Business of the Year.
 In November 2018 Best was voted the 48th most influential person in the 2018 Essex Power 100 list, and ranked at number 11 in Leicestershire's rich-list.

+In 2019, Best featured in the Sunday Times UK rich list and in 2020 he was #382 in the Sunday Times 2020 UK rich list with a net worth of £341 million, an increase of more than £100 million from last year.
+He purchased East Thurrock United F.C. in June 2022, saying that "I believe that it [the football club] has the opportunity to be the lifeblood of the community".
+The club folded in September 2023.